-The Estates and Trusts Department of Archer, P.C. has provided estate, business continuity, charitable giving and elder care planning, estate and trust administration and litigation services, as well as tax services to individuals, professionals and institutions for over 55 years.
+Archer’s Estates and Trusts Department has provided estate, business continuity, charitable giving and elder care planning, estate and trust administration and litigation services, as well as tax services to individuals, professionals and institutions for over 55 years.
 The legal professionals of the Department concentrate on providing quality and personalized services to clients and, when appropriate, in conjunction and consultation with client’s advisors like accountants, financial planners, investment advisors, custodians and trustees.

 The Department is staffed with attorneys having substantial experience, masters degrees in tax (“LLM”) and/or who are also certified public accountants (“CPA’s”), as well as individuals concentrating in fiduciary litigation.
 Department attorneys are members of national organizations like The American College of Trust and Estate Counsel (“ACTEC”), as well as active on the state level in the New Jersey Probate Code Revision Committee and the New Jersey Bar Real Property, Probate and Trust Law Section.
 They have published books and articles on a national and statewide level.
 Paralegals and Trust and Estate Administrators, some with more than twenty-five years of background, provide experienced support to the Department.

 One of the principal functions of the Department’s estate planning is to review with clients the complex relationship between the transfer of property and Federal and State taxes imposed on such transfers.
 The Department is called upon to recommend plans which not only achieve the client’s objectives of transferring property to desired persons or entities, but also reduce the cost of transfer taxes imposed and provide for liquidity to pay taxes and costs.
 The implementation of Wills, Trusts, Insurance Planning, Gift Planning, Partnerships, Powers of Attorney, Living Wills and other techniques are frequently utilized.